andrewchambers/bupstash/doc/man/bupstash-new-metadata-key.1.md

 ## SYNOPSIS

-Generate a new bupstash metadata key derived from a primary key.
+Generate a new bupstash metadata key derived from a bupstash key.

-`bupstash new-metadata-key -k PRIMARY_KEY -o METADATA_KEY`
+`bupstash new-metadata-key -k KEY -o METADATA_KEY`

 ## DESCRIPTION